tomcookedeveloper/solfetta/README.md

 The notes in the playing area are arranged so that there is a semitone separating each note button and the button to the right of it.
 If there is no button to the right, we move to the next row up.
 This means that the highest notes are at the top of the display and the lowest notes are at the bottom.
 This layout may be somewhat familiar to guitar players.

 If highlighting is enabled, notes that are not in the currently selected key will be displayed using a different colour.
+You can also choose to highlight in C Major / A Minor instead of the currently selected key so that the highlights reflect white keys vs black keys.

 ### Intervals mode

 In intervals mode the button labels show the interval between the note last played and the note that will be played if the button is pressed, using standard abbreviations.
 Of course this means that the labels will change every time a new note is played.
 This takes a bit of getting used to but provides the ability to gain more confidence with intervals by picking out tunes by ear.

 Interval names are a bit of a mouthful to sing.
 I experimented a bit with alternative singable names but ultimately decided that that would be overcomplicating things.
-I think there are two viable approaches, either play slowly enough that you can actually sing "perfect fourth" or "major third" for a single note without a problem, or focus on developing an association with between the sound and the appearance of the abbreviation as it appears on the display.
+I think there are two viable approaches, either play slowly enough that you can actually sing "perfect fourth" or "major third" for a single note without a problem, or focus on developing an association between the sound and the appearance of the abbreviation as it appears on the display.

-One fun thing about this mode is that if you turn off the highlighting (side note: highlighting can be quickly toggled on and off by pressing the button for the currently selected mode) then it is effectively "keyless".
+One fun thing about this mode is that if you turn off the highlighting then it is effectively "keyless".
 You can start playing anywhere you want and it won't be the wrong note relative to Do, because there isn't a Do.
 If the music you're playing modulates to a different key there's no need to stop and change the key setting.

-You'll see blank spaces in this mode sometimes as we don't label any notes that are more than two octaves away from the last note.
+You'll see blank spaces in this mode sometimes as Solfetta doesn't label any notes that are more than two octaves away from the last note.

 ### Solfa mode